rtaylor034/datapack-archive-unfinished/README.md

 This value decreases by 1 every second, meaning your health was essentially how many more seconds you had to live.

-Picking up XP is the only way to increase this value.
+Picking up XP is the only way to increase this value.<br>
 *Default conversion rate is 7 health per 1 XP*

 Taking damage reduces your health by 5x the normal amount.